Price Management Software

 Analytics and Reporting

 The software analyzes pricing performance by connecting to sales, CRM, and billing data.
 This reveals patterns like which price points convert best, how discounts affect close rates, and where pricing may be leaving money on the table.
+Pricing analytics capabilities vary significantly between platforms.
+Some offer basic reporting while others provide deep behavioral and cohort analysis.

 Optimization Capabilities